eprbell/rp2/README.md

   ```
 Results are generated in the `output` directory.
 Logs are stored in the `log` directory.

-To print usage information for the `rp2.py` command:
+To print command usage information for the `rp2.py` command:
   ```
   bin/rp2.py --help
   ```